The Stages of Coming Out

 Stage 1 – Self Discovery as Gay, Lesbian, Bisexual, or Transgender

 Becoming aware of same-sex attraction or a different personal gender identity often causes emotional conflict.
 This may include worry about being non-heterosexual, confusion, anxiety, and denial of feelings.
 This internal conflict often leads to attempts to behave as heterosexual (i.e. “passing”).
 Sometimes individuals attempt to “overcome” their sexuality or gender identity, particularly if they fear being condemned by their faith.
 LGBTQ people are usually “in the closet” at this stage, which refers to keeping their identity to themselves.
+The same is true for transgender individuals before they begin to disclose to others.
 However, many seek out information online or through reading or friends.
 This stage may be deeply, privately maintained until the individual is more independent as is seen in the large number of LGBTQ individuals who come out during college and young adulthood.

 Stage 2 – Disclosure to Others